jtagusari/test/README.md

 ## How to install

-Install QGIS and install the plugin according to the following instruction.
+Install QGIS and this plugin according to the following instruction.
-Note that to calculate the sound levels, NoiseModelling (https://noise-planet.org/noisemodelling.html) and Java implementation are needed.
+To calculate the sound levels, NoiseModelling (https://noise-planet.org/noisemodelling.html) and Java implementation are needed.

-The installer (`installer/hrisk-setup.exe` or `Install required components` algorithm in `Configurations` group) will help install required components.
+The installer (`installer/hrisk-setup.exe` or `Install required components` algorithm in this plugin) will help install required components.

 ### Using installer (Windows 10)